davecheney/gogo/README.md

 ## goals

- 1. An alternative build tool that is independent of Go itself
+ 1. An alternative build tool that is independent of Go itself.

- 2. Extensible, ie other go program's should be able to build Go code without having to shell out to the `go` tool, and other code can reuse `gogo` components to make their own build automation.
+ 2. Extensible, ie. other Go programs should be able to build Go code without having to shell out to the `go` tool, other code can reuse `gogo` components to make their own build automation.

  3. Project based, not package based, supporting some (as yet to be defined) package version system.